Limited Edition Archival Pigment Prints

 As well as his commercial work, Pluta has worked for over 27 years in fine art photography.
 He attended a fine art photography school as a young man.

-Because of the internal political situation in his country in 1970, he emigrated and first traveled to Rome and then later to Canada, moving from Toronto to Montreal and then Vancouver undertaking personality and editorial fashion photography.
-He then left for Los Angeles where he stayed for five years working on album covers, fashion ads and celebrity portraits before returning to Canada.
+Because of the internal political situation in his country in 1970, he emigrated and first traveled to Rome and then later to Canada, undertaking personality and editorial fashion photography.
+He moved to Los Angeles for five years, working on album covers, fashion ads and celebrity portraits before returning to Canada.

-His work is created by using a Sinar 8x10 camera along with, for many of the compositions, a Carl Zeiss Mirotar lens, of which there are only about 25 in existence.
+His work is created by using a Sinar 8 x 10 camera along with, for many of the compositions, a Carl Zeiss Mirotar lens, of which there are only ~25 in existence.
 Using unconventional and complex lighting techniques, the image is exposed on 8x10 Fujichrome color film.
 There is no darkroom or computer work and no retouching of the original color transparency.

 He developed his own unique style through experimentation.
 Each series of work produced brings about imaginative abstractions, varied color palettes and unusual camera techniques.